Can a Private Company Issue Stock

 Private companies can raise money using bank loans and some equity funding, but private stock offerings are an alternative means of equity financing.
 These offerings are attractive because they offer more control than IPOs.
 Issuing stock in your privately held company is a proven way to raise capital, but you also give up sole ownership to your investors.

 To offer private stock, the first step is deciding the value of each share.
-The value of private shares is difficult to determine because private companies aren't required to release financial statements and reports annual reports to shareholders on a regular schedule.
+The value of private shares is difficult to determine because private companies aren't required to release financial statements and report annual reports to shareholders on a regular schedule.

 The best way to figure out the value is by obtaining an independent business valuation using a reputable business valuation company.
 Getting a second valuation from another company allows you to compare values.

 After deciding the value of each share, you must choose the type of private stock to offer:

 - Private placement offerings, also known as Regulation D, limit a company to raising less than $1 million.
 There are also rules about the number and type of investors allowed in the offering.

 - Limited partnership offerings are only used by companies organized as limited partnerships.
 C or S corporations can't use this offering type.